-For instance, maybe life hasn’t worked out the way you wanted or you can’t afford the things you want or you’re always rushing to pay the bills and are overworked or you feel ugly and fat…
+For instance, maybe life hasn’t worked out the way you wanted or you can’t afford the things you want, you’re always rushing to pay the bills, you feel overworked, or you feel unhappy with your body.

-The common theme is that there’s this feeling inside of yourself that there’s nothing you can do about your situation.
-That you are powerless to change it…
+The common theme of all these situations is that there’s this feeling inside of yourself that nothing (or so it seems) that you can do about your situation.

 Why It’s So Hard to Cast Off Depression